The following are some of the various ways that practitioners can learn more from Dr. Jack.

 The Treatment of Low Back Pain Using Classical Needle Techniques Combined With Modern Motor Points

 Acupuncture is an ever-evolving treatment method, with thousands of years of clinical practice in which practitioners have always worked to improve their knowledge of the body, disease processes and treatment methods.
 This paper presents a clinically effective strategy that integrates the theories of the sinew channels (jing jin) and needling methods from the Huang Di Nei Jing (Yellow Emperor’s Internal Classic) with modern knowledge of myofascial anatomy and motor points.
 Although this strategy is framed in this article in terms of the treatment of low back pain, it can effectively be applied to other parts of the body.

 Lurking Pathogens Three Modern Approaches

 Published in The Lantern 2007 with Charles Chace and Jason Blalack presented two case records representing different perspectives on the modern application of lurking pathogens.
 Here is a PDF of this article.

-Daoist Altar recitation translations with Josh Paynter.
-This is a translation of the texts chanted at Daoist temples all across China morning and evening.
+Daoist Morning and Evening Altar Recitation translations translated with Josh Paynter, this is a translation of the texts chanted at Daoist temples all across China morning and evening.

 You can learn more about studying Daoism through our non-profit community organization called Parting Clouds Daoist Education.